-Anogenital or oral herpes episodes can be prolonged or severe in immunocompromised patients.
+Episodic anogenital or oral herpes in immunocompromised patients can be severe and prolonged.
 HSV lesions are common in patients with HIV infection and may be severe, painful, and atypical.
 While antiretroviral therapy reduces the severity and frequency of symptomatic genital herpes outbreaks, frequent subclinical viral shedding still occurs.
 Clinical manifestations of genital herpes may worsen during immune reconstitution following initiation of antiretroviral therapy [61; 62].

-Suppressive or episodic oral antiviral therapy decreases the clinical manifestations of HSV in patients with HIV infection [63].
-HSV typespecific serologic testing may be offered to persons with HIV infection during their initial evaluation if infection status is unknown, and suppressive antiviral therapy may be considered in those who have HSV-2 infection.
-Suppressive anti-HSV therapy does not decrease the risk of HIV or HSV-2 transmission by patients with HIV to susceptible sex partners [64; 65].
+Chronic suppressive or episodic oral antiviral therapy decreases the clinical manifestations of HSV in patients with HIV infection [63].
+HSV type-specific serologic testing may be offered to persons with HIV infection during their initial evaluation if infection status is unknown, and suppressive antiviral therapy may be considered in those who have HSV-2 infection.
+In patients with HIV, suppressive anti-HSV therapy reduces the risk of both HSV-2 shedding and genital ulcer disease after initiation of HIV antiretroviral therapy, but it does not reduce the risk of HIV transmission to susceptible sex partners [64; 65].